Guide to the Capital One Purchase Eraser tool (erase restaurant and streaming expenses through April 30, 2021)

 Seriously, there’s no effort involved.
 Here are the steps:

-- Spend at least $20,000 on purchases within the first 12 months (read this post to learn how you can do this without spending more money than normal).
+- Spend at least $3,000 on purchases within the first three months of account opening. (read this post to learn how you can do this without spending more money than normal).

 In this post, I’ll show you how easy it is to use those Capital One miles for a vacation with the famous Capital One Purchase Eraser.